devmrwor/react-hooks-props-basics/README.md

 from a parent component to many child components.
 Specifically, we are doing this by creating a prop called `commentText` to pass to each `Comment` component, which is then accessible in each instance of `Comment` as `props.commentText`.
-Let's expand the HTML that this would ultimately render:
+Let's expand the HTML this would ultimately render:

 ```html
 <div>